arpra-project/arpra/README.md

 The Arpra library is an (Ar)bitrary-(p)recision (r)ange (a)nalysis C
 library, based on GNU MPFR.
 The main use-case of Arpra is to maintain computed upper and lower bounds of numerical error for all variables, at all times, throughout a computation.
-Arpra uses affine arithmetic to accomplish this.
+Arpra uses mixed interval/affine arithmetic to accomplish this.

 Affine arithmetic is a variant of interval arithmetic which accounts for variable correlations.
 As such, it does not suffer from the so-called 'dependency problem', where intervals grow overly large due to lack of consideration for variable correlations.
 The problem is described further at <https://en.wikipedia.org/wiki/Interval_arithmetic#Dependency_problem>.
+By combining the results of interval arithmetic and affine arithmetic, one avoids both the dependency problem of interval arithmetic, and the nonlinear function overshoot/undershoot problem of affine arithmetic.

 Arpra implements affine arithmetic using a GNU MPFR backend.
 MPFR is an arbitrary-precision floating-point library, meaning the floating-point